bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-One of the most well known module bundlers is RequireJS.
-It uses the AMD format— __Asynchronous__ Module Definition—to describe modules and their dependencies.
 RequireJS uses this format to load modules in the browser with some configuration.
 Its companion r.js "optimizes" an application into a smaller set of files.